 2. Principle of Insurable Interest

-This principle means that the insured person must suffer loss due to the non-existence or damage of the object insured.
-Basically the insured person must have insured interest in the object being insured.
+This principle means that the insured person must suffer a loss due to the non-existence or damage of the object insured.
+Basically, the insured person must have insured interest in the object being insured.

 3. Principle of Indemnity